se-tuebingen/effect-jit-artifact/notes.md

 - When shifting, assume that there will be enough stack segments (by effect safety)
 - Don't store explicit type tags in data values
 ## 2023-03-15
-- Fake loops, detect using topmost stack target
+- Fake loops, detect using topmost stack target [#insight]
-- Add "fake" can_enter_jit points beyond backjumps to make loop starts better
+- Add "fake" can_enter_jit points beyond backjumps to make loop starts better [#insight]
+  - at pushes, so the stack is not allocated
   - We want to see the allocation first, then the usage, so it's removed
 ## 2023-03-16
 - Use None (actual null) as stack bottom => slight performance improvement
 ## 2023-03-21
-- Use target to know which specialized stack (frame) type we will have
+- Use target to know which specialized stack (frame) type we will have [#insight]
   - Uniquely determined by target if we don't do weird stuff
     - weird stuff: call with different number of parameters, relying on the captures to shift into place, somehow also changing the rest